 Did we miss something?
 Come on!
 Tell us what you think about our article on organizational culture in the comments section.

-A student in literature and history, wishing to understand the ways of the world.
+A marketer wishing to understand the ways of the world.
 I like to promise myself to places I’ve not been and things left unseen.